 We charter the entire ship to make sure that our group is cohesive and passionate about their wildlife experience.
 We talk to each and every participant about the natural history focus of our expedition to assure the best experience for all.
 We also provide a non-smoking policy for the comfort of everyone.

-We charter the best possible ships, such as the Ortelius and Ushuaia, for these types of wildlife expeditions.
+We charter the best possible ships, such as the Ortelius and Hans Hansson, for these types of wildlife expeditions.
 These ships are strong and fast, perfect for the Southern Ocean, yet small enough to provide an intimate experience.
 The Ortelius has the highest ice-class notation (UL1 equivalent to 1A) so you can feel safe as you explore the icy waters around the Antarctic Peninsula.